Copyright Harley Hitchcock

 Yes, “The earth also is defiled under the inhabitants … transgressed the laws, changed the ordinance, broken the everlasting covenant.”
 (Is 24:5)

-Despite the wickedness of man, God won’t break his half of the covenant
+Despite the wickedness of man, God won’t break his half

-to flood the earth again, however next time “…the earth also and the works
+to flood the earth again, however next time “…the earth also and

 that are therein shall be burned up…” (2Peter 3:10)